abinashkd/GitPageLearn/docs/discuss2/index.md

-# This will be my first header
+# This will be discussoiion2
-Let's write gibberish here
+Let's write more gibberish here

   - Type some Markdown on the left
   - See HTML in the right